-Here’s one illustration I often use assuming fees are 0.2%/year of assets + 20% performance fee, and the account is worth $100 on December 31st.
+Here’s one illustration I often based on our fee structure of zero management fee + 25% quarterly performance fee, assuming the account is worth $100 on December 31st.

 All the below illustrations assume you did not deposit or withdraw any money from the account over the course of the year, and are for illustration purposes only, with no guarantee of actual market returns.